-An entry level prepaid fractional jet card providing 25 hours of flight time on a light jet will cost between US $120,000 to $135,000.
-Added to this base price are taxes and specific fees such as Federal Excise Tax, per passenger taxes and fees, and passenger facility charges, plus fuel surcharges.
-All of the major companies provide a full service including full travel booking services, limousine services, standard in flight catering and entertainment.
-Some companies include a base fuel amount in the quote and for others the fuel is added, so always ask what's included in the price.
+An entry-level prepaid fractional jet card providing 25 hours of flight time on a light jet will cost between US $185,000 to $215,000.
+Added to this base price are taxes such as Federal Excise Tax (FET), and sometimes fuel surcharges.
+All of the major companies provide a bespoke service including full travel booking services, limousine services, standard in-flight catering and entertainment.
+Companies quote their base prices in different ways.
+For instance, some include FET and some show it as aditional, so always ask what's included in the price.

 Pros and Cons of Fractional Jet Cards